aersosi/okc-done-right/readme.md

 ### Setup Dev Environment

+1. Same as above (Step 1-7)
-Same as above, but instead of `bun run dist-all`, run both commands in separate terminal:
+2. After `bun run dist-all` run both commands in separate terminal:
    - First `bun run watch-build-js`
    - Then `bun run watch-build-css`
+3. Changes in CSS and JS are watched and built automatically
+4. Open **okcupid.com** and _enjoy your enhanced interface_!
+5. Sorry, no hot reload yet.

-Enjoy hacking!
+Happy hacking!